Points and lines configurations for perpendicular bisectors of convex cyclic polygons: Introduction

 where $W$ is a Brownian motion of variance $2/9$. \end{itemize} \end{theorem}

+The first item of Theorem~\ref{thm:convergence} is a law of large numbers while the second item is a functional central limit theorem.
 Theorem~\ref{thm:convergence} also holds if we replace a uniformly random realizable word by a uniformly random realizable bracelet (see Remark~\ref{rem:braceletnecklace}).
-Corollary~\ref{cor:enum} and Theorem~\ref{thm:convergence} are proved in Section~\ref{sec:uniformwords}.
+Theorem~\ref{thm:convergence} is proved in Section~\ref{sec:uniformwords}.
 As stated, Theorem~\ref{thm:convergence} describes the shape of the signature of uniform random realizable word.
 In Section~\ref{sec:uniformwords} we actually prove a more refined result, Theorem~\ref{thm:refinedconvergence}, which describes the shape of the word itself.
-Note that for a large bracelet chosen uniformly at random, the asymptotic fraction of regions of type $2$ is $\tfrac{1}{6}$ while for a large bracelet constructed from uniform random points on the circle, that fraction is $\tfrac14$.